Small permutation classes: Introduction

 which shows (via Pringsheim's Theorem) that its growth rate is $\kappa$.
 Therefore there are uncountably many permutation classes with upper growth rate at most $\kappa$.

-\minisec{Atomicity} A permutation class is said to be {\it atomic\/} if it cannot be written as the union of two proper subclasses.
-Like partial well-order, atomicity (under a variety of names) has been rediscovered numerous times; it seems to date originally to the 1954 article Fra{\"{\i}}ss{\'e}~\cite{fraisse:sur-lextension-:}.
+\minisec{Atomicity} A permutation class is said to be {\it atomic\/} if it cannot be expressed as the union of two proper subclasses.
+Like partial well-order, atomicity (under a variety of names) has been rediscovered numerous times; it seems to date originally to a 1954 article of Fra{\"{\i}}ss{\'e}~\cite{fraisse:sur-lextension-:}.
 Murphy undertook a particularly thorough investigation of atomic permutation classes in his thesis~\cite{murphy:restricted-perm:}, and all of the results here can be found there.

 It is not difficult to show that the {\it joint embedding property\/} is a necessary and sufficient condition for the permutation class $\C$ to be atomic; this condition states that for all $\pi,\sigma\in\C$, there is a $\tau\in\C$ containing both $\pi$ and $\sigma$.
 Fra{\"{\i}}ss{\'e} established another necessary and sufficient condition for atomicity, which we describe only in the permutation context (Fra{\"{\i}}ss{\'e} proved his results for relational structures).
 Given two linearly ordered sets (or simply, linear orders) $A$ and $B$ and a bijection $f:A\rightarrow B$, every finite subset $\{a_1<\cdots<a_n\}\subseteq A$ maps to a finite sequence $f(a_1),\dots,f(a_n)\in B$ that is order isomorphic to a unique permutation.
 We call the set of permutations that arise in this manner the {\it age of $f$\/}, denoted $\Age(f:A\rightarrow B)$.